Gabriella439/haskell-nix/project1/README.md

 # Changing the compiler

-You can also override the GHC version used to compiler your project, which `release5.nix` illustrates:
+You can also override the GHC version used to compile your project, which `release5.nix` illustrates:

 ```nix